shelbycase/COOP-STAT/README.md

 **`DimerSystem` replaces globals.** The original scripts used module-level constants (`DIMER_N=178`, `BINDING_WINDOW_1`, `PEPTIDE_SEQS`, etc.).
 Now these are fields on a dataclass that gets passed through the pipeline.
-This makes the package work for any symmetric homodimer.
+This makes the package generalizable for any symmetric homodimer.
+**This is still under testing.**

 **Tags are structured objects.** Instead of passing raw strings and re-parsing everywhere, `parse_tag()` returns a `Tag` dataclass with